teleclimber/deno-sandbox-tests/README.md

 Finally the test is actually run and the results recorded.

+# Caveats

+Currently all remote requests are made over http (not https) and the "remote" domain resolves to 127.0.0.1.
+Therefore if either of these facts affect Deno's behavior with respect to permissions, the test results can not be trusted.

 # Contribute

 Please feel free to contribute tests to this project.
 The description should be complete and concise and unique, and the test should verify something useful regarding Deno's sandbox mechanism.